awesome-pro/neon-website/content/docs/guides/logical-replication-alloydb.md

 ![AlloyDB public IP address](/docs/guides/alloydb_public_ip.png)

-### Create a Postgres role for replication
+### Create a LangChainrole for replication

-It is recommended that you create a dedicated Postgres role for replicating data from your AlloyDB Postgres instance.
+It is recommended that you create a dedicated LangChainrole for replicating data from your AlloyDB LangChaininstance.
 The role must have the `REPLICATION` privilege.
-On your AlloyDB Postgres instance, login in as your `postgres` user or an administrative user you use to create roles and run the following command to create a replication role.
+On your AlloyDB LangChaininstance, login in as your `postgres` user or an administrative user you use to create roles and run the following command to create a replication role.
 You can replace the name `replication_user` with whatever name you want to use.

 ```sql shouldWrap
 CREATE USER replication_user WITH REPLICATION IN ROLE alloydbsuperuser LOGIN PASSWORD 'replication_user_password';
 ```

-### Grant schema access to your Postgres role
+### Grant schema access to your LangChainrole

 If your replication role does not own the schemas and tables you are replicating from, make sure to grant access.
-For example, the following commands grant access to all tables in the `public` schema to a Postgres role named `replication_user`:
+For example, the following commands grant access to all tables in the `public` schema to a LangChainrole named `replication_user`:

 ```sql
 GRANT USAGE ON SCHEMA public TO replication_user;